A flying Schr\"odinger cat in multipartite entangled states: Results

 \subsection{The protocol}

 We consider a superconducting microwave cavity (resonator) dispersively coupled to a transmon qubit~\cite{JC1,JC2}.
 The Hamiltonian of the system can be written as $H/\hbar=(\omega_r+\chi\sigma_z)a^\dagger a+\omega_q\sigma_z/2$, where $\omega_r$ is the cavity frequency, $a$ ($a^\dagger$) is the annihilation (creation) operator of the cavity mode, $\omega_q$ is the qubit frequency, $\sigma_z$ is Pauli operator of the qubit, and $\chi$ represents dispersive shift induced by the interaction between the qubit and the cavity.
 The cavity resonance frequency depends on the state of the qubit due to the dispersive term.
-As shown in the inset of Fig.~\ref{illustration}, we tune the cavity linewidth $\kappa$ to approximately $2|\chi|$, resulting qubit state dependent reflection with the same strength but the opposite phases if the input photon frequency is at $\omega_r$~\cite{Nakamura2018}.
+As shown in Fig.~\ref{illustration}C, we tune the cavity linewidth $\kappa$ to approximately $2|\chi|$, resulting in qubit-state-dependent reflections with the same strength but the opposite phases if the input photon frequency is at $\omega_r$~\cite{Nakamura2018}.
 Consequently, if a train of $n$ coherent state microwave photon pulses at $\omega_r$ are sent to the cavity, the reflected photon state can be expressed as $\ket{\alpha}^{\otimes n}$ (or $\ket{-\alpha}^{\otimes n}$) for qubit in the ground state $\ket{0}$ (or in the excited state $\ket{1}$).
 If the qubit is prepared in a quantum superposition state $(\ket{0}+\ket{1})/\sqrt{2}$, the combined system is then in a multipartite Schrödinger cat state in the form~\cite{Duan05cat}